 1. Instant Pot Is Mainly for Meat

 After a few weeks of comments from Instant Pot lovers, who kept talking about convenience of adding frozen meat to Instant Pot and it’s ready in 10 minutes or whatever, I realized that #1 reason I decided against Instant Pot is because we treat meat as a condiment, for health reasons obviously.
 Average American consumes 210 lbs of meat per year and it’s no secret that we need to do better – we need to eat less meat, it’s very hard to argue with that.
 Eating more plants is healthier, cheaper; it’s just many people do not know how to do that and I’m determined to show you how.
-First of all, check out my 30 healthy one pot vegetarian meals.
-Secondly, check out all vegetarian options in my recipes.
-And last but not least, please read do we really need that much protein?!.
+First check out all vegetarian options in my recipes.
+Second, please read do we really need that much protein?!.
 Eat more plants!
 Last thing I need is mushy steamed vegetables from IP.

 2. Instant Pot Doesn’t Cook Meals Faster